scorpjio/zf3-rest-api/README.md

 ```json
 {"status":"OK","result":{"you_response":"your response data"}}
 ```
 The URL for above example will be `http://yourdomain.com/foo/bar`.
-You can customize it by setting the your module.config.php as following`.
+You can customize it by setting the your module.config.php as following.

 ```php
 'router' => [